Yannick-M243/food-quick/README.md

 ## Purpose

-The purpose of this project was to show my understanding of OOP programming using java from HyperionDev.
+The purpose of this project was to show my understanding of Java I/O text from HyperionDev.

 ## Languages